-Groundwater flow in the Fluvial Aquifer, which is controlled by the surface of the uppermost clay in the Upper Claiborne, is relatively well defined.
-Groundwater flow is onto the MI from all sides with flow off the MI through vertical leakage at the window in the northwest MI and the sink in the south-central MI.
+Groundwater flow in the Fluvial Aquifer is relatively well defined; flow is onto the MI from all sides with flow off the MI through vertical leakage at the window in the northwest MI and the sink in the south-central MI.
+Groundwater flow in the IAQ is to the northwest in the northwestern area of the MI; there are not enough IAQ wells in other areas of the MI to determine flow direction.
+The Phase 3 wells provided additional definition for Fluvial Aquifer and IAQ groundwater elevation contours (Figures 3 and 4) as discussed below.